Navigation Menu+

 From History of Trempealeau County, 1917.
 Clarence F. Huleatt, secretary and treasurer of the Huleatt Mercantile Co., and a leading merchant of Whitehall, was born in Bogus Valley, near Pepin, Wis., March 30, 1866, son of Thomas P. and Maria A. (Clarke) Huleatt.
 He was reared on the farm, attended the district schools of Pepin County, and graduated from the River Falls State normal School, in 1892.
 Thus prepared, he taught school for several years, part of which time he was principal of the Whitehall schools.
 In the spring of 1897 he and L.M.
 Ekern became owners of the hardware and furniture store of Peterson & Ekern, at Whitehall, under the firm name of Huleatt & Ekern.
 In 1899 Mr. Huleatt bought out his partner’s interest, and with his uncle, Samuel Huleatt, established the firm of Huleatt & Huleatt.
 In 1900 the Huleatt Mercantile Company was incorporated with a capital stock of $6,000, the officers and owners being: President, Thomas F. Huleatt; treasurer, Samuel H. Huleatt, and secretary, Clarence F. Huleatt.
 Clarence F. Huleatt is now the secretary and treasurer, and his wife is the president.
 The firm does a large business in furniture, hardware and appliances, and has a large business in installing heating plants and doing general plumbing work.
 Mr. Huleatt also conducts a funeral directing department, having taken lectures on undertaking at Milwaukee and St. Paul under the leading embalmers of the country.
 The building, erected in 1900, occupies a prominent place on Main Street, and is of modern construction, 30 by 80 feet.
 Mr. Huleatt has been a member of the village council for two years.
 He has passed through the chairs of the local I.O.O.F.
 Lodge.
 His religious affiliations are with the Whitehall Methodist Episcopal church, in which he is a trustee.
 Mr. Huleatt was married December 23, 1896, to Mary E. Shane, of Modena, county superintendent of schools, Buffalo County, Wisconsin, born March 20, 1864, daughter of Thomas and Elizabeth (McEldowney) Shane, natives of Ireland. — Franklin Curtiss-Wedge, History of Trempealeau County, Wisconsin (Chicago and Winona: H.C.
 Cooper, Jr., & Co., 1917), 388-389.

-Eva J. Huleatt was born in Pepin County in January 1870, and she lived at home until after her father’s death in January 1906.
-On March 7, 1906, Eva married Watson D. Leitch (born 1870), son of Alexander and Sarah Jane (Fuller) Leitch of Maiden Rock, Wisconsin.
+Eva J. Huleatt was born in Pepin County in January 23, 1870, and she lived at home until after her father’s death in January 1906.
+On March 7, 1906, Eva married Watson Dana Leitch (born 1870), son of Alexander and Sarah Jane (Fuller) Leitch of Maiden Rock, Wisconsin.
 Watson was a carpenter in Zion City (Lake County) Illinois, and the couple settled in Zion City.
-They had two children: Ruth (born 1910) and John (born 1912).
+They had two children: Ruth Sarah Leitch (born 1910) and John Watson Leitch (born May 3, 1911; he died February 14, 1921 at age nine).

 By the time of the 1930 census, Eva was a widow, living in Zion City and working as a smoother in a curtain factory.
 Enumerated with her was daughter Ruth, age 20, a stenographer.
-Nothing further is known about the family at this time.
+On the 1940 census, Eva, age 70, was living with the Dale & Virginia Neal family, and working as an ironer in a curtain factory.
+Eva died in May 1954 and was buried in an unmarked grave in Mount Olivet Memorial Park in Zion City, Illinois.
+Eva’s husband and son are also buried there.

 Huleatt family